When to Use a Scissor Lift Harness 2026

 Scissor Lift Fall Protection Requirements

 While OSHA does not require scissor lift workers to wear a harness or other PFRS, that doesn’t mean you shouldn’t.
 After all, there are many hazards associated with scissor lift use.
-That’s one reason OSHA requires scissor lifts to have guardrail systems, and also why it’s an important part of fall protection for every type of scaffolding, scissor lift or aerial lift.
+That’s one reason OSHA requires scissor lifts to have guardrail systems, and also why it’s an important part of fall protection for every type of scaffolding, scissor lift, or aerial lift.

 A guardrail is one of the most important types of scissor lift fall protection.
 Why aren’t scissor lift workers required by law to wear a scissor lift harness?
 The answer: existing safety rules.